Raw or cooked, finding the right balance is the key to optimum health. This is the case for all aspects of health.

 Garlic and onion also lose some of their healing powers but not every stomach can deal with raw garlic or raw onion.
 So if that is the case, like for me, I use oven baked garlic and onions to add a nice flavor to recipes.

-Raw vegetables are your friends when trying to lose or to maintain a certain weight.
+Vegetables are your friend when trying to lose or to maintain a certain weight.
 You fill up your plate and add them as a snack.
 They are low in calories, high in nutrients and boost your metabolism.
-Combining veggies with a healthy fat makes absorption of nutrients possible so no more “naked” salads please.
+Combining veggies with a some healthy fat makes absorption of nutrients possible so no more “naked” salads, ok?!
 Add some nuts, nut butters, avocado or tahini to every salad to make sure that all the fat soluble vitamins like A, D, E and K will be absorbed and used by your body.

 - Considering the quality of nutrients there is a big difference between different food preparations like cooking, baking, steaming, slow cooking, frying or BBQ-ing.
 The last two should be avoided because of the high amount of toxines that are formed during the process.